jacklmbrt07/merge-immersive/README.md

 ### August 2020

-Students of our GA Cohort need a more direct way to communicate with each other, and reveal each others portfolios.
+Students of our GA Cohort need a more direct way to communicate with each other, and reveal each other's portfolios.

 The project idea came about by a similar topic and concept from Dominique's project 2, "Career Connect".

 Merge Immersive operates in a similar fashion to most social media websites but on a smaller scale.
-On the home page, you will see students profiles on cards, and their profile informaton upon clicking them.
+On the home page, you will see students profiles on cards, and their profile information upon clicking them.
 Within profiles, you can see a link to their github portfolio.

 ![Homepage](public/Screen1.png)
 Homepage